CLI parsing with CmdArgs.Explicit

 "Report Type (default: simple)"

-is just a record.
+arguments.
+Mode a is just a record.
 There are different constructors for

-different kinds of modes (modeEmpty
+different kinds of modes (modeEmpty for an empty mode, mode for a regular

-mode or modes
+mode or modes for subcommands).

-Here we have a simple mode, so we’ll use mode
+Here we have a simple mode, so we’ll use mode:

-the base value (will be modified by the flags)"Generate report …"
+"report": the subcommanddefaultReportthe base value (will be modified by the flags)"Generate report …"help text(flagArg setTimeSpan "month|week|day")the argument handler[ flagReq … ]the flags

 The flags act as modifiers.
 The mode has a start value, which is then modified

 by flags.
-Thus the flags take a Update a
+Thus the flags take a Update a value which takes the value given

 to the flag and updates the generated value.

-type Update a = String -> a -> Either String a
+type Update a = String -> a -> Either String aEvery flag has a required value, so we’ll use flagReq.

-setProjectFilter :: Update Action
+flagReq ["project", "p"] setProjectFilter "PROJECT" "Filter by project"setProjectFilter :: Update Action

-= Right $ r { project_ = (Just p) } setProjectFilter p r
+setProjectFilter p r = Right $ r { project_ = (Just p) }We allow both --project and -p to be used. setProjectFilter updates the

-record with the given project name.
+Report record with the given project name.

 Anonymous arguments are like flags, they take a value and update the generated action.

-allows the user to choose the
+Here (flagArg setTimeSpan "month|week|day") allows the user to choose the

 time span used to generate the report.

-record with the right TimeSpan
+setTimeSpan updates the Report record with the right TimeSpan value.

 Stop mode

-mode is a bit different.
+The Stop mode is a bit different.
 It has no argument, so we’ll need to

-slightly alter the value constructed with mode
+slightly alter the value constructed with mode.

 stopMode :: Mode Action

-=
+stopMode =

-stopMode let m = mode "stop" Stop "Stop current activity" dummyArg []
+let m = mode "stop" Stop "Stop current activity" dummyArg []

 in m { modeArgs = ([], Nothing) }